bozonx/mold/doc/drivers.md

 returns

 * return promise with generated response
 * response data placed in 'coocked' param.
-It must be a correct data to set to composition
+It must be a correct data to set to storage

 ## Request format